vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_basic_vch.md

-# Deploy a Basic VCH #
+# Deploy a Basic Virtual Container Host #

-For examples of deployment of a basic VCH, see the following topics:
+The following topics provide examples of deploying of a basic virtual container host (VCH) either directly on an ESXi host or to vCenter Server.

+These examples deploy VCHs by using the minimum `vic-machine create` options possible, for demonstration purposes.

 - [Deploy a VCH to an ESXi Host with No vCenter Server](deploy_vch_esxi.md)
 - [Deploy a VCH to a Basic vCenter Server Cluster](deploy_vch_vcenter.md)